Malik Oskenbay: Exhibitions

-A solo exhibition titled BELES is being held by Oskenbay Malik, a renowned sculptor of Kazakhstan who holds a distinctive place in Kazakh fine arts, an outstanding master of the brush.
-The exhibition is dedicated to the 85th anniversary of the Ural Tansykbayev Almaty College of Decorative and Applied Arts and the 90th anniversary of the Union of Artists of the Republic of Kazakhstan.
+A solo exhibition titled BELES, dedicated to the 85th anniversary of the Ural Tansykbayev Almaty College of Decorative and Applied Arts and the 90th anniversary of the Union of Artists of the Republic of Kazakhstan.

-In his works, the sculptor explores the essence of the Kazakh identity, skillfully combining realistic and abstract approaches while employing materials such as stone, wood, bronze, and clay to find expressive plastic solutions.

-The exhibition presents about 30 sculptures and 41 graphic works by the talented artist, who has gained recognition at international and national exhibitions for his distinctive artistic style.
+The sculptor explores the essence of the Kazakh identity, skillfully combining realistic and abstract approaches while employing materials such as stone, wood, bronze, and clay to find expressive plastic solutions.
+The exhibition presents about 30 sculptures and 41 graphic works.